-PERSONNEL \$2,647,500
+PERSONNEL \$2,650,500

 OUTSOURCED

-PERSONNEL \$1,015,000
+PERSONNEL \$4,850,000

-OTHER \$312,500
+OTHER \$349,500

-TOTAL \$3,975,000
+TOTAL \$7,850,000

-- \$100,000 for outsourced traffic counts to be performed by consultant under Statewide Traffic Counting contract. - \$500,000 for traffic data collection station installation and maintenance, including at minimum six new ATR locations across the state per TMG guidelines. - \$415,000 (of \$830,000 requested over two fiscal year period) for data collection to update the local road DVMT growth rates.
+- \$100,000 for outsourced traffic counts to be performed by consultant under Statewide Traffic Counting contract. - \$3,600,000 for traffic data collection station installation and maintenance, including approximately 18 new ATR locations across the state identified in recently completed study to bring network up to current TMG guidelines.
+Also includes repair or installation of 50 traffic loop or camera systems. - \$1,150,000 for continuation of data collection to update the local road DVMT growth rates.

-- \$200,000 for purchase of new traffic data collection equipment and supplies (e.g., piezoelectric sensors, road tube, modems). - \$100,000 Other Operational Costs for items such as travel, mileage, equipment, and other cost directly associated to the completion of this work chapter. - \$12,500 for support of new Mobile Application.
+- \$200,000 for purchase of new traffic data collection equipment and supplies (e.g., piezoelectric sensors, road tube, modems). - \$100,000 Other Operational Costs for items such as travel, mileage, equipment, and other cost directly associated to the completion of this work chapter. - \$13,000 for support of the mobile application. - \$10,500 for documentation and creation of process development within software; process will calculate local road DVMT rates based on traffic counts collected from the local road DVMT counts project. - \$16,000 for design and programing of new module that will move yearly semi-permanent site inspections from paper to an electronic form inside application. - \$10,000 for Annual TEMAC Training (three-day offside meeting).